-- " Preparation and review of intermediate- and comprehensive-level consequence assessments. - " Definition of itinerant Population at Risk in a broad range of soenarios and statistical simulations of these scenarios. - " Understanding of detailed justifications of Potential Loss of Life using appropriate methods. - " Understanding when the Assessed Damage Level (ie damages to property, infrastructure, heritage, cultural and environment) is complex and the 'engineer's discretion' is exceeded requiring more detailed assessments.
+- " Preparation and review of dam consequence assessments. - " Definition of itinerant Population at Risk in a broad range of scenarios and statistical simulations of these scenarios. - " Understanding of detailed justifications of Potential Loss of Life using appropriate methods. - " Understanding when the Assessed Damage Level (ie damages to property, infrastructure, heritage, cultural and environment) is complex and the 'engineer's discretion' is exceeded requiring more detailed assessments.